YouwangDeng/YouwangDeng.github.io/_posts/2019-07-18-Bit-Manipulation-Notes.md

             lo++;
         }
     ```
-- use bit to store multiple states
+- use bit to store multiple states to reduce space complexity
+- use '^' to seperate two number, find the first '1' position